LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/Introduction-GIT.rst

 .. note::

-    In the University computer lab you DO NOT have to install Git.
+    In the University computer lab you **DO NOT** have to install Git.
-    If you are attending the course in the University computer lab, please jump to `So what is a shell? <Introduction-GIT.html#so-what-is-a-shell>`_
+    If you are attending the course in the University computer lab, please jump to `So what is a shell? <Introduction-GIT.html#id1>`_
     This section only for general info if you want to install Git on your own computer, and for remote students.

 Windows